BalunasLab/mpact/README.md

 ## Installation ##

 1. Download and install Anaconda from https://www.anaconda.com/products/individual
-2. Download and unzip repository
+2. Download and unzip repository (code>download ZIP) or clone with GitHub Desktop (code>open with GitHub Desktop)

 ## Startup ##